Gauss-Newton Temporal Difference Learning with Nonlinear Function Approximation: Experiments

 \subsubsection{Continuous Tasks}

 Finally, we examine the performance of GNTD on the OpenAI Gym MuJoCo tasks using D4RL datasets.
-In these tasks, we propose a GNTD3+BC variant our method that merges GNTD with TD3+BC \cite{fujimoto2021minimalist/offRL}, where a behavior cloning term is added to regularize the policy.
-See Appendix \ref{appendix:E} for details.
+In these tasks, we propose a GNTD3+BC variant our method that merges GNTD with TD3+BC \cite{fujimoto2021minimalist/offRL}.
+In details, it is common to add a behavioral cloning regular term $\lambda$ to constrain the expected total return